dibyendumajumdar/ravi-vscode-debugger/README.md

 Ravi / Lua 5.3 Debug Adapter for VSCode
 =======================================

-The aim is to provide a debug adapter that allows Microsoft's Visual Studio Code to step through Ravi or Lua code.
+The aim is to provide a debug adapter that allows Microsoft's Visual Studio Code to step through [Ravi](http://ravilang.org) or [Lua 5.3](http://www.lua.org) code.

 Implementation Notes
 --------------------